olegv101/eth-bangkok-gtm-tee/README.md

 ## Getting Started
 First install and run docker desktop, make sure it is the most up to date version 4.35+ (it may error if not)

+Create the .env with the private key albert gives you `cp .env.example .env`

 Run the TEE Attestation Simulator:

 ```bash